Qadeer1813/Data-Science-and-Machine-Learning-K-Means/README.md

 **K Means Clustering**

 # Project Description
-The project for this model was to cluster movies by genres and ratings to improve movie recommendations.
+The purpose for this project is to cluster movies by genres and ratings to improve movie recommendations.

 # Data Source
 The dataset that was used for this project can be downloaded from https://grouplens.org/datasets/movielens/